 Step 1: Determine What’s Important to You

-The first step in the goal setting process is reflection and figuring out what’s important to you and WHY.
-Take time to look at your marketing from a bigger picture perspective and find a high-value goal that gives you that warm, fuzzy excitable feeling in your gut, you’ll feel like your goal is practically screaming at you— “this is it, the goal you are looking for!”
+The first step in the goal-setting process is reflection.
+Figure out what’s important to you and WHY.
+Look at your marketing from a big picture perspective and set a high-value goal that excites you.
+It should feel like your goal is practically screaming at you— “this is it, the goal you are looking for!”

-Step 2: Write your Goals S.M.A.R.T.
+Step 2: Write Your Goals S.M.A.R.T.

-You need to pare it down to the core and find out what that growth looks like, is it to grow by 2.5% in the first quarter, or by hiring three new sales employees to cover new territory, or maybe it’s to close ten new accounts in the real estate, oil and gas, or medical industries.
-Without a set measure, you will loose sight of what it is you’re working for.
+You need to pare it down to the core and find out what that growth looks like.
+Is it to grow by 2.5% in the first quarter, or by hiring three new sales employees to cover a new territory?
+Or maybe it’s closing ten new accounts in the real estate, oil and gas, or medical industries.
+Without a set measure, you will lose sight of what it is you’re working for.

 Step 3: Plan Your Road to Success

-Step 4: Review, Revise and Reinvigorate
+Step 4: Review, Revise, and Reinvigorate

 - Block out periods of time to review your goals—what are we working towards, and why?
-What’s the pay off for me, my business and the people that work with me?
-Make sure that 6 months’ from when you’ve set your goals they’re still relevant, and highly-valuable to you and your business.
+What’s the payoff for me, my business, and the people that work with me?
+Make sure that 6 months’ from when you’ve set your goals they’re still relevant, and highly valuable to you and your business.